Click on these links to read page 1 of each section.

 The coaches are all independent instructors.
 They are all free to arrange with you whatever additional coaching you feel you need.
 The coaching fees vary depending upon the services provided and the time each session takes.
 The cost of living varies from one location to another so not all coaches charge the same hourly rate.
 You can ask your coach about the on-line services, workshops and lessons she provides.

-9.)
+7.)
 If you wish to consult with more than one coach, you can arrange for an additional introductory video/skype session.
-The fee for that session is:

 Note: The coaches I have listed here are all people I have come to know through the clinic process.
 I've seen their work, and I know them to be good trainers and teachers.
 But they do not work for me.
-Together they form a Guild of Clicker Trainers in which each one is an independent instructor.
-You'll be making your initial contact with them through the course, but once you've found a coach you like, you can contact them directly for future coaching sessions.
+Each one is an independent instructor.
 Fees for those coaching sessions are set by the individual coach and can vary from one person to the next.

 Marla has been a long-time attendee at the Toutle Washington clinics.
 Marla wears a lot of "hats".
 She's a vet, and she also a professional trainer and riding instructor.
 Her primary interest is in eventing.
 When she pulls in at the start of the clicker clinics, I never know what current training project she's going to be bringing along with her.
 Her primary training project is her anglo-Arab, Beauty, but she has also brought thoroughbreds, warmbloods, mustangs, paints, and arabs.
 Marla enjoys a challenge so these are always horses that stretch us both to learn more about clicker training.